ronaldjohnson0851/Front-end/README.md

 # Frontend README
-An engaging and intuitive user interface that allows users to interact with platform seamlessly.
+An engaging and intuitive user interface that allows users to interact with the UI seamlessly.
-It handles video playback, commenting, and an integrated Twitter-like feed.
+It handles video playback, section to select a new video to be played and an integrated Twitter-like feed.

 # Key Features
 •Video Library: View a list of all videos, filter Generes, and search.